Tips for a Low-maintenance Garden

 Attach to Unfussy Plants such as Perennials.

-A low-maintenance garden requires unfussy plants that will come back for numerous years.
+A low-maintenance garden requires unfussy plants that will thrive for many years.
 Perennials are a favored choice among gardeners.
-They pop blooms with beautiful colors that please the eyes and emit bold scents.
+They burst with blooms of beautiful colors that please the eye and emit bold scents.

 Prepare to fall in love with our unique choices of perennials for your garden.